 The Money Follows the Person (MFP) Rebalancing Demonstration is a grant opportunity made available to states from the Centers of Medicare and Medicaid Services (CMS) to rebalance their Medicaid long-term care systems.
 The grant is designed to transition individuals with disabilities and long-term illnesses from the institution back into their homes in the community.

-The Living Choice Project is Oklahoma’s brand name for the Money Follows the Person grant, and is administered by the Oklahoma Health Care Authority (OHCA).
-Oklahoma’s Living Choice Project is designed to transform the current long-term care system by promoting community based services instead of institutional services.
+The Oklahoma Living Choice Demonstration Program is Oklahoma’s brand name for the Money Follows the Person grant, and is administered by the Oklahoma Health Care Authority (OHCA).
+Oklahoma’s Living Choice Program is designed to transform the current long-term care system by promoting community based services instead of institutional services.

 individual who transitions to a home in the community will receive a range of